Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 ## What Sites Need Certificates?

 You are probably familiar with HTTP and HTTPS: different versions of the Hypertext Transfer Protocol that defines how data should be transmitted over the Internet.
-The “S” letter of HTTPS stands for “secure”, and means the server uses a SSL\TLS certificate to ensure a secure connection.
+The “S” letter of HTTPS stands for "secure", and means the server uses a SSL\TLS certificate to ensure a secure connection.

 Not too long ago, it was advocated that HTTPS is required only for resources that deal with sensitive information: login pages, money transaction services, online brokers, and so on.
 Nowadays, HTTPS is a standard even for websites that commonly do not require state-of-the-art security measures (for instance, weather forecast or local school newspaper sites).
-This transition is furthermore accelerated by Google, who started the “HTTPS everywhere” initiative in 2014.
+This transition is furthermore accelerated by Google, who started the "HTTPS everywhere" initiative in 2014.

 Modern browsers automatically detect secure connections and draw a padlock icon next to the URL.
 Connections to HTTP resources are flagged as unsecure, and browsers advice users to thread cautiosly.